namrithakumar/fancontrol/README.md

 * Factory pattern
 * Composite pattern (coding to interface instead of classes)

+Use of these design patterns make the system highly extensible.

 ## Potential improvements:
 * Change Speed/Direction interface to abstract class
 * Add state diagram for Speed and Direction